shlrley/VanArt/README.md

 $ python src/app.py
 ```

-5. Copy the address that shows up after the output, for example:
+5. Copy the address in the output, for example:

 ```
 Dash is running on http://127.0.0.1:8050/